Ben Barres

-Ben A. Barres (September 13, 1954 – December 27, 2017) was an American neurobiologist at Stanford University.
+Benjamin Barres (September 13, 1954 – December 27, 2017) was an American neurobiologist at Stanford University.
 His research focused on the interaction between neurons and glial cells in the nervous system.
 Beginning in 2008, he was chair of the Neurobiology Department at Stanford University School of Medicine.
 He transitioned to male in 1997, and became the first openly transgender scientist in the National Academy of Sciences in 2013.
+Barres is also known for his pioneering activism for equal opportunity in science, often citing his experiences as both a male and female scientist.

 Early life and education

-Barres was born on September 13, 1954, in West Orange, New Jersey, assigned female as Barbara A. Barres.
+Barres was born on September 13, 1954, in West Orange, New Jersey, and was assigned female at birth.
 As a child, his salesman father and homemaker mother saw him as a tomboy.
 He later recalled: "Internally I felt strongly that I was a boy.
 This was evident in everything about my behavior."
-Attending a West Orange school, Barres excelled in mathematics and science and was impressed by his eighth-grade teacher, Jeffrey Davis.
+Attending a West Orange school, Barres excelled in mathematics and science.

 At the age of 17, he learned that he had been born with Müllerian agenesis, for which he received surgical correction.
 He obtained a Bachelor of Science in Biology from Massachusetts Institute of Technology (1976), a medical degree (MD) from Dartmouth Medical School (1979), and a residency in neurology at Weill Cornell Medicine.
 During his residency, Barres noted the lack of knowledge about the causes or cures of neurodegeneration.
 In studying pathology reports, he noticed a correlation between neural degeneration and irregular patterns of glial cells in the brain and, intrigued, resigned his residency to pursue research in neuroscience at Harvard Medical School.
 He completed a PhD in neurobiology there in 1990, then did postdoctoral training at University College London under Martin Raff.
 In 1993, Barres joined the faculty of Neurobiology at the Stanford School of Medicine.
 After transitioning to male in 1997, Barres published on sexism in the sciences.
 In 2008, he was appointed to the Chair of Neurobiology at Stanford.